 Stop Doing What You’re “Supposed To Do”

-First the personal story.
-I went to college a single man, had a blast and then found someone towards the end of my freshman year.
-I stayed with her through the rest of college, into my young professional life and we even moved back to Boston together.
-After 7 years I ended up doing what I thought I was supposed to do after you’ve been with someone for that long, I got engaged.
-I took the leap even though I knew the relationship wasn’t right but I felt like that was what I had to do.
-Thankfully she ended up breaking it off with me.
-When she told me, my initial reaction was devastation because that’s how you’re supposed to feel after your fiancé dumps you, right?
-However, after about two days of feeling sorry for myself, I woke up and literally felt a massive weight lift from my shoulders.
-I eventually reached out to thank her for having the courage to do what I knew should have been done but didn’t do.
-Now I’m married to an incredible woman with an awesome kid and couldn’t be happier.
+The personal one first.
+I went to college single, had a great time, and met someone toward the end of my freshman year.
+I stayed with her through the rest of college and into my early career.
+We moved back to Boston together.
+After seven years I did what I thought I was supposed to do after being with someone that long: I got engaged.
+I took the leap even though I knew the relationship was not right.
+I felt like that was just what you did.
+Thankfully, she ended up ending it.
+My initial reaction was devastation, because that is how you are supposed to feel when your fiance breaks things off.
+But after about two days of feeling sorry for myself, I woke up and felt a massive weight lift off my shoulders.
+I eventually reached out to thank her for having the courage to do what I knew should have been done but could not bring myself to do.
+Now I am married to an incredible woman with a great kid and I could not be happier.

-The second example is a professional story that ties to the post I wrote a while back (“What’s the Risk?”) about one of the biggest learning lessons of my career when I got fired from Staples after they acquired my first company.
-When we were first acquired I spent the first few months being super optimistic about the acquisition and what it meant for me, the employees and the company’s future.
-After about 6 months of me smashing into red tape, fighting constantly with the executives and getting frustrated with my new corporate world, I went from being very optimistic to very pessimistic.
-I remember telling a few people that “I” was going to be successful regardless and “beat” them at their game.
-I even remember watching the movie 300 and thinking of myself as Leonidas and my team of 300 against the Persians (Staples).
-It was twisted.
-I then had the sobering realization that Leonidas and the 300 died in the end which is what ultimately happened to me.
-I fought and fought even though I knew it wasn’t right because I thought it was what I was supposed to do.
-Eventually they ended up firing me.
-Again, I was devastated for a few days but then woke up and just like when my fiancé dumped me, I felt a huge weight lift off my shoulders.
-It was the best thing that could have happened to me in my professional career because it helped me wake up and find my true passion of being out on my own and I couldn’t be happier because of it.
+The professional story connects to something I wrote in more depth later: The Downside of an Acquisition.
+When my first company got acquired by Staples, I spent the first few months being genuinely optimistic about what it meant for me, the team, and the company’s future.
+After about six months of hitting red tape, fighting with executives, and getting worn down by the corporate pace, I went from optimistic to pessimistic fast.
+I remember telling people I was going to be successful regardless and “beat” them at their game.
+I even remember watching the movie 300 and thinking of myself as Leonidas leading his team against the Persians.
+Then the sobering thought hit me: Leonidas and the 300 died.
+Which is ultimately what happened to me.
+I fought and fought even though I knew it was not right, because I thought it was what I was supposed to do.
+Eventually they let me go.
+I was devastated for a few days, then woke up and felt the same thing I felt after the engagement ended: a massive weight off my shoulders.
+It was the best thing that could have happened to my professional career because it forced me to find my real passion.

 How to try this at work

-If your boss is telling you to do 50-100 dials a day and blast through a list of calls/e-mails but you think by taking a more strategic approach would be more effective, try the more strategic approach for a week.
-Take the abuse but then show the numbers that will hopefully prove you right.
+If your manager is telling you to make 50 to 100 dials a day and blast through a list, but you think a more targeted approach would produce better results, try the targeted approach for a week.
+Take the heat if it comes, then show the numbers that prove you right.

-If you think you’re being forced to regurgitate the corporate slide deck slide by slide to customers but you think a more personal dynamic approach would be more valuable to the customer, try it out a few times.
-Get feedback and then share the feedback with your manager or team.
+If you are being told to walk through the corporate slide deck slide by slide, but you think a more dynamic, customer-specific approach would land better, try it a few times.
+Get feedback and bring it back to your manager with data behind it.

-If you’re consistently at the top of the leaderboard but your boss is telling you that you need to spend 2 years in your current role before you can get an opportunity for a promotion (which will be at the same time as other reps who are not producing like you), either leave or get creative in your existing role and take on additional responsibilities.
+If you are consistently at the top of the leaderboard but your manager says you need two years in your current role before you can be considered for a promotion, at the same time as reps who are not producing like you, either make a move or get creative in your existing role and take on work that proves what you are capable of.

 MORE POSTS VIEW ALL